Energinet-DataHub/ARCHIVED-geh-charges/docs/business-processes/settlement-master-data.md

 * Fee link: Notification is only sent to the energy supplier registered on the metering point on the effective date.

-### Charge links created upon metering point creation
+### Charge links created upon metering point creation (Separate process)

-When a Grid Access Provider uses this [process](https://github.com/Energinet-DataHub/geh-metering-point/blob/main/docs/business-processes/create-metering-point.md) to create a new metering point, Green Energy Hub will for certain types of metering points, on behalf of TSO, create one or more charge links.
+When a grid access provider uses this [process](https://github.com/Energinet-DataHub/geh-metering-point/blob/main/docs/business-processes/create-metering-point.md) to create a new metering point, Green Energy Hub will for certain types of metering points, on behalf of TSO, create one or more charge links.
 Often referred to as default charge links.
-Such links consists of relevant taxes (tariffs marked as tax) and TSO tariffs.
+Such links consist of relevant taxes (tariffs marked as tax) and TSO tariffs.
 Should any of the default charge links concern a tariff marked as tax, the grid access provider receives a notification per link.

-It is always the current energy supplier's responsibility to maintain the tax charge links on a metering point, in accordance with the conditions for collection for the specific metering point
+It is always the current energy supplier's responsibility to maintain the tax tariff links on a metering point, in accordance with the conditions for collection for the specific metering point

 For further details on how a Charge Links are processed within the system, please see the [charge link flow](../process-flows/README.md/#charge-link-flow).